Future Increase Option Rider

 Chances are, the longer you own the policy, the more that income is going to increase.
 If you receive an average annual raise of 5 percent, your income will double in about 15 years.
 And if you buy a policy as a resident, you will certainly have a larger salary once you’re established in your practice.

-So should you wait until you’ve practiced medicine several years before buying disability insurance?
+So should you wait until you’ve practiced medicine several years before buying physician disability insurance?
 No, because you don’t want to take the risk of suffering an illness or injury without coverage.

 Will you have to replace your policy several times to account for your higher income and go through underwriting each time?
 Not necessarily.
 That’s the beauty of the future increase option (also called future purchase option).